How to Format Your Emails With Examples & Best Practices

 All the best, John

 Welcome emails are crucial to connecting with your subscribers and nurturing them.
-Sending a properly formatted welcome email can help increase users' engagements while informing them about your brand.
+Sending a properly formatted welcome email can help increase users' engagement while informing them about your brand.

 Here are tips to perfectly format your welcome emails to get higher engagements and build stronger connections: